Why Our Creative Agency Has an AI Policy

 Education

-How will we use GAI in our business?
+How will we use Generative AI in our business?

-While we look for ways to improve efficiency with AI tools, we are cautious about implementing them to generate creative writing and design for three primary reasons:
+While we look for ways to improve efficiency with AI tools, we are careful to use them in ways that strengthen brands and not bruise them.

-1. GAI and the Risk of Atrophying Human Creative Thinking
+1. AI and the Risk of Atrophying Human Creative Thinking

-In collaboration with Harvard and three other universities, BCG, a global consulting firm, conducted a study on professional consultants using GAI.
-This study demonstrates a common denominator among many of us about using GAI.
+In collaboration with Harvard and three other universities, BCG, a global consulting firm, conducted a study on professional consultants using AI.
+This study demonstrates a common denominator among many of us regarding the use of AI.

 The “creativity trap.”
 “Even when consultants used GPT-4 for tasks that showed the greatest performance gains, despite individual improvement, collective creativity scored lower.”